-- Ensuring that the necessary infrastructure assets are provided operated and maintained. - Ensuring that the necessary funding is available. - Ensuring that an institutional model exist for providing the necessary skills, processes and procedures to manage the assets. - Ensuring that the necessary bulk supplies are available. - Ensuring that municipal growth needs are addressed.
+- Ensuring that an institutional model exist for providing the necessary skills, processes and procedures to manage the assets. - Ensuring that the necessary bulk supplies are available. - Ensuring that municipal growth needs are addressed.

 6.3 INTEGRATED TRANSPORT PLAN

 Status: Under Review